Double Exposure - Choreographic Program

 Free Flow Writings...
 Or Meanderings

-by Bryn Wackett (Performed by whole group)
+by Bryn Wackett (Performed by the whole group)

-“Jess has us 'free-flow writing' each week, sometimes with a specific topic, sometimes completely free flowing.
-I don't often write, and thought it might be fun to use some of these 'pen to paper meanderings' as short scores for movement.
+“Jess has us 'free-flow writing' each week, sometimes with a specific topic, sometimes completely free-flowing.
+I don't often write, and thought it might be fun to use some of these 'pen-to-paper meanderings' as short scores for movement.
 The original thought was that these scores would be used to inspire short choreographed pieces, but the improvisations themselves turned out so much fun that I have chosen to leave them as is for now.”

 Music: Spoken word